adig-pkgs/adig-pkgs/README.md

 > Note: Currently this repo contains 64-bit packages only.
 > So, if you want to you can just take the PKGBUILD from the respective repo, and run `makepkg -si` to install it.

+### Building using PKGBUILD

+This is the **recommended** way for binary packages, since the packages included here are quite small in size in fact.

+Checkout the #Packages section, and visit or git clone the links given, containing the PKGBUILDs.

 ### Packages

 Currently, this repo contains these packages: